Written by: Olivera Tolimir

 It’s tricky because of the letter lj that shows up twice.
 This sound will make your life difficult if you don’t master it.

-But the problem with the mentioned approach is that beginners usually understand it as You should pronounce and separately.
+But the problem with the mentioned approach is that beginners usually understand it as You should pronounce l and y separately.

 You shouldn’t.